fasiha/ebisu/README.md

 **Further information** [Module docstrings](https://github.com/fasiha/ebisu/blob/gh-pages/doc/doc.md) in a pinch but full details plus literate source below, under [Source code](#source-code).

-**Alternative implementations** [Ebisu.js](https://fasiha.github.io/ebisu.js/) is a JavaScript port for browser and Node.js. [ebisu-java](https://github.com/fasiha/ebisu-java) is for Java and JVM languages. [ebisu_dart](https://github.com/ttencate/ebisu_dart) is a Dart port for browser and native targets.
+**Alternative implementations** [Ebisu.js](https://fasiha.github.io/ebisu.js/) is a JavaScript port for browser and Node.js. [ebisu-java](https://github.com/fasiha/ebisu-java) is for Java and JVM languages. [ebisu_dart](https://github.com/ttencate/ebisu_dart) is a Dart port for browser and native targets. [obliviate](https://github.com/codito/obliviate) is available for .NET.

 ## How it works